 Goodwill and Identifiable Intangibles - As a result of the merger with AlleCure and CTL on December 12, 2001, as described in Note 1, goodwill of \$151.4 million was recorded at the entity level in 2001.
 Upon adoption of SFAS No. 142, Goodwill and Other Intangible Assets, the Company adopted a policy of testing goodwill and intangible assets with indefinite lives for impairment at least annually, as of December 31, with any related impairment losses being recognized in earnings when identified.
 In December 2002 the Company concluded that the major AlleCure product development program should be terminated and that the clinical trials of the CTL product should be halted and returned to the research stage.
-As a result of this determination, the Company closed the CTL facility and reduced headcount for AlleCure and CTL by approximately 50%.
-In connection with the annual test for impairment of goodwill as of December 31, 2002, the Company determined that on the basis of the internal study, the goodwill recorded for the AlleCure and CTL units was potentially impaired.
+As a result of this determination, the Company determined that on the basis of the internal study, the goodwill recorded for the AlleCure and CTL units was potentially impaired.
 The Company performed the second step of the annual impairment test as of December 31, 2002 for each of the potentially impaired reporting units and estimated the fair value of the AlleCure and CTL programs using the expected present value of future cash flows which were expected to be negligible.
-Accordingly, the goodwill balance of \$151.4 million was determined to be fully impaired and an impairment loss was recorded in 2002.
-Subsequent to December 31, 2002, the Company had no goodwill or intangibles with indefinite lives included on its balance sheet.
+Accordingly, the goodwill or intangibles with indefinite lives included on its balance sheet.